junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Awesome," Dean can't help saying.

 "Well, after they got me out," Bobby picks up the telling, "since I'm the only one who had some ghost experience, they just followed me.
-Whatever cracks Heaven's having, they're like huge holes on the ground, you can't jump them all the time, sooner or later you miss, then you fall into the Vail.
-Boy, the Vail is busier than New York Times Square at this time of the year."
+Whatever cracks Heaven's having, they started like some rifts on the wall, and turned straight into those huge holes on the ground.
+We figured they look ominous, tried to avoid them, but you can't jump them all the time.
+Sooner or later you miss, then you fall into the Vail.
+Boy, the Vail is busier than Times Square at this time of the year."

 "Since both my place and Bobby's place were burnt down," Ellen finishes for him.
 "Bobby led us here, the next most familiar and stable place to stay, I suppose."